juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_cephfs.md

 #### [2] Data Compression

 Strictly speaking, CephFS itself does not provide data compression but relies on the BlueStore compression on the RADOS layer.
 JuiceFS, on the other hand, has already compressed data once before uploading a Block to the object storage to reduce the capacity cost in the object storage.
 In other words, if you use JuiceFS to interact with RADOS, you compress a Block both before and after it enters RADOS, twice in total.
-Also, as mentioned in **File Chunking**, to guarantee the overwrite performance, CephFS usually does not enable the BlueStore compression.
+Also, as mentioned in **File Chunking**, to guarantee overwrite performance, CephFS usually does not enable the BlueStore compression.

 #### [3] Data Encryption